Nowasys.com

 Thus we can get rid of all the types if we wish so, and even don’t mention types with arguments of methods.
 For dynamic type variables there is a

-keyword that we can use to define different properties/variables.
-Here we can change all String
+defkeyword that we can use to define different properties/variables.
+Here we can change all String declarations to def and also can omit argument type in our greet method.

 At this level we are almost done with the